 Watch (GPS recommended)

-Basic personal first aid kit (bandages, surgical alcohol, anti-blister kit, etc.)
+Basic personal first aid kit (bandages, surgical alcohol, blister kit, etc.)

 Any personal medication you may need